alkamishra19/final_projects/README.md

 ### Hypothesis 4:
 To analyze if the ‘distance from home’ a factor that leads to attrition.

+Analysis : If the distance between office and home is greater or lesser , it is not noticed as possible reason of emplpyee attrition.
+It can be observed that equal percentage of people leave the organization or stay in the organization irrespective of the distance from home.

 1. When the distance from home is less than 25
 ![Distance from home < 25](https://github.com/kunalpachori/final_projects/blob/master/Analysis/Analysis%204.1.png)